JaamieT/MQSensors/README.md

 <code>  int mq3Reading = mq3.takeReading(); </code>

-These libraries are compatible with any MQ sensor that takes 5v continuously.
+These libraries are compatible with any MQ sensors that take 5v continuously.